 The Helen Piwnica-Worms Laboratory has the following positions open:

-Applicants must have a Ph.D. and or M.D./Ph.D. degree with less than two years of postdoctoral experience in molecular biology, cell biology, biochemistry, genetics or related fields.
+Applicants must have a recent Ph.D. (or equivalent) with experience in cancer genomics, cell biology, biochemistry, genetics or related fields.
 Applicants must have at least one first author publication in a high quality journal as well as a high level of written and oral communication skills in English.
 Experience working with mice is preferred.

-Interested applicants should submit a cover letter, complete CV, and contact information of three references to Helen Piwnica-Worms at firstname.lastname@example.org.
+Application Process: Interested applicants should submit a cover letter specifying past accomplishments, a curriculum vitae, and the contact information of three references to to Helen Piwnica-Worms, Ph.D., at email@example.com.

 Review of applications will begin immediately and continue until positions are filled.